 Unlike other lessons of childhood, teaching your tween how to shave her legs or get the whiskers off his face isn’t exactly one of those Hallmark moments.
 Yet helping your child navigate this right of passage can be bonding time for the two of you.

-“Adolescents are going to figure out how to shave whether you help them or not,” explains Steven Matson, M.D., a pediatrician in the division of adolescent health at Nationwide Children’s Hospital in Columbus, Ohio.
+“Adolescents are going to figure out how to shave whether you help them or not,” explains Steven Matson, M.D., chief of the division of adolescent health at Nationwide Children’s Hospital in Columbus, Ohio.
 “If you can find a way to be supportive and celebrate your teen getting older, it really can be a way for you to connect.”

 Approaching your tween or teen